Use Advanced Search to find files, channel groups, or channels containing specified

 Enter the Value you are searching for.
 Click

 ... to open the list of available values for the

-property on which you want to search.
+property you want to search.
 Double-click a value to insert.

 Click OK to add the search condition.

 Data Navigation enters the

 logical operators according to the search conditions in the search input

 individual search conditions.
 You can combine several search conditions with